dvtate/ideas/README.md

 Some project ideas I'd work on if I had more freetime/motivation.
 See other `.md` files and the lists below for specs and ideas.

 ## Useful Software
+- Self-hosted alternative to Google photos
-- Translate comments to english (ie - vscode translator extension)
+- Translate code comments to English (ie - vscode translator extension)
 - Automated tool that helps you migrate your code from github to codeberg or some other git hosting platform not owned by M$
 - Convert this a github repo into a website that lets people contribute their own ideas and maybe add bounties too
 - Chrome/firefix console for node.js so you can inspect complex objects